slangenbach/notes/huggingface_nlp_course.md

     - Rare words are decomposed into meaningful subwords
     - Most SOTA models focused on English language use subword-based algorithm

+### Padding

+* Static padding adds padding tokens to all elements of the datasets.
+Doing so, ensures all batches will have the same shape, yet a lot of batches will contain columns with _useless_ pad tokens
+* Dynamic padding adds padding tokens to all elements in a batch.
+All elements in a batch will be of the same shape, yet batches will be of different shapes which might not work well on all accelerators (TPUs)
+* Dynamic padding will usually be faster on CPUs _and_ GPUs (not TPUs)

 ### Package

 * Pipeline is most high-level function available and can be used for tasks such as